Ngayep/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2groups prints all the groups of the current user 3newowner changes the owner of the file
 4empty creates an empty hello file
+5execute is a script adding execute to hello